AI-Wales/Getting-Started/README.md

 2. alt-Enter to insert a new cell below

 ## Checking that everything is working
-Hop on over to one of the repositories and downlown a notebook, open it through Jupyter and run some cells!
+Hop on over to one of the repositories and download it - this will give you copty of the notebooks and any data and support files in a .zip.
+Unzip and open a notebook it through Jupyter and run some cells!